Jeomon/Meta-Agent-with-More-Agents/src/agent/meta/prompt.md

     </Tasks>
 </Agent>

-In case Agent requires a tool then use the following format and it's using `react` approach to solve the task:
+In case Agent requires a tool then use the following format and it's using `react` approach to solve the task and the agent has also access to Tool Agent hence can create, update, debug or delete the tool:

 <Agent>
     <Agent-Name>Name of the Agent (example: Weather Agent, Writer Agent,... etc)</Agent-Name>